ahmedm512/Landing-Page/README.md

 ## Introduction

-This is a landing page project made for Udacity Nanno Degree provided by Itida
+This is a landing page project made for Web Development Professional Nanodegree Program.

 * [Highlights](#Highlights)